-During the first years of the programme’s implementation the events were held to memorialize the names of Baron Alexander Stieglitz, Count Fyodor Golovin and legendary pilot Endel Puusepp.
+During the first years of the program’s implementation, events to commemorate the names of Baron Alexander von Stieglitz, Count Fyodor Golovin and legendary pilot Endel Puusepp were held.

-In 2013 the programme was implemented to memorialize outstanding navigator and explorer of the Far East Admiral Gennady Nevelskoy and Russian diplomat and the first President of Greece (1827-1831), the holder of the Order of Andrew the First-Called Count John Kapodistrias (1776-1831).
+In 2013, the program was implemented to commemorate Admiral Gennady Nevelsky, the outstanding navigator and researcher of the Far East, and Count Ioannis Kapodistrias, the Russian diplomat and the first President of Greece (1827–1831), holder of the order of Andrew the First-Called (1776–1831).

-In 2014 events to memorialize the name of Hero of the Patriotic War of 1812 Field Marshal General, Prince Peter Wittgenstein were held.
-Also the monument to the great commander was erected.
+In 2014, events were held to commemorate the name of Field Marshall General Prince Peter Wittgenstein, the hero of the Patriotic War of 1812, when the monument to the great commander was unveiled.

-In 2015 festive events and the unveiling of the monument to outstanding Russian political figure and commander, Governor-General of Saint-Petersburg, the holder of the Order of Andrew the First-Called, Count Mikhail Miloradovich were organized.
+In 2015, festive events and the unveiling of a monument took place to honor Count Mikhail Miloradovich, the outstanding Russian politician and commander, General Governor of Saint Petersburg and holder of the order of Andrew the First-Called.

-In 2016, in Greece, the Foundation of St. Andrew the First-Called and the Centre of National Glory organize festive events in honour of Grand Duchess, the Queen of Greece Olga Romanova.
+In 2016, the Foundation of Saint Andrew the First-Called and the Center of National Glory held festivities in Greece to commemorate Grand Duchess Olga Romanova, the Queen of Greece.